-This approximately 5-acre parcel is located on the west side of Airport Road, approximately 330 feet south of the intersection of Airport Road and Orange Blossom Drive.
-This parcel is limited to a maximum of 40,000 square feet of gross leasable area for financial institutions, professional, medical and general offices, adult and child day care, personal and business services, and an assisted living facility, continuing care retirement center, or other similar housing for the elderly.
+Drive.
+This parcel is limited to a maximum of 40,000 square feet of gross leasable area for financial institutions, professional, medical and general offices, adult and child day care, personal and business services or up to 104,000 gross leasable area of indoor self-storage (including indoor automobile, recreation vehicle, boats and household good storage).
 Parcel 2 is governed by the additional, following requirements:

-- Pedestrian interconnection to access Parcel 1 and properties immediately to the south and to the west must be pursued by the property owner, and incorporated into the overall site design. - ii.
+- i.
 Vehicular interconnection with Parcel 1 is required, particularly to provide eastbound traffic direct egress onto Orange Blossom Drive.
-Vehicular use areas, buildings and structures, landscape buffering and open space, and other uses shall be designed in such a manner that does not impede or interfere with access to or from the adjacent parcel to the north. - iii.
-Development within Parcel 2 shall have common site, signage and building architectural elements, including on-site signs directing motorists toward northbound egress through Parcel 1 onto Orange Blossom Drive. - iv.
-For each acre, or portion thereof, that is to be allocated to an assisted living facility, continuing care retirement center or other housing for the elderly, the gross leasable area for other allowed uses shall be reduced by 8,000 square feet, or the square foot equivalent of the portion thereof.
+Vehicular use areas, buildings and structures, landscape buffering and open space, and other uses shall be designed in such a manner that does not impede or interfere with access to or from the adjacent parcel to the north. - ii.
+Development within Parcel 2 shall have common site, signage and building architectural elements, including on-site signs directing motorists toward northbound egress through Parcel 1 onto Orange Blossom Drive.

-11. Davis - Radio Commercial Subdistrict
+11. Davis-Radio Commercial Subdistrict

-The Davis - Radio Commercial Subdistrict comprises approximately 4.81 acres, is located on the north side of Davis Boulevard (SR 84), the south side of Radio Road (CR 856), immediately east of the Collier Area Transit (CAT) Facility, and is depicted on the Davis - Radio Commercial Subdistrict Map.
+The Davis-Radio Commercial Subdistrict comprises approximately 4.81 acres, is located on the north side of Davis Boulevard (SR 84), the south side of Radio Road (CR 856), immediately east of the Collier Area Transit (CAT) Facility, and is depicted on the Davis-Radio Commercial Subdistrict Map.
 This Subdistrict is intended primarily to promote convenience and intermediate commercial development to serve existing and future residential development in the immediate area.
 The development of this Subdistrict shall comply with the following restrictions, limitations and standards:

 - a.
-Allowable uses are those permitted by right and by conditional use in the C-3, Commercial Intermediate, zoning district, as listed in the Collier County Land Development Code, and motor freight transportation and warehousing (SIC Group 4225, air conditioned, mini- selfstorage warehousing only). - b.
+Allowable uses are those permitted by right and by conditional use in the C-3, Commercial Intermediate, zoning district, as listed in the Collier County Land Development Code, and motor freight transportation and warehousing (SIC Group 4225, air conditioned, mini- self-storage warehousing only). - b.
 The maximum commercial intensity of the air conditioned, mini- self-storage warehousing use shall be limited to 105,000 square feet of gross floor area.